jb5k/way_of_stock/LocalConfiguration.md

     $ cp config/application.example.yml config/application.yml
     $ vi config/application.yml

-Most projects will attempt to derive configuration from environment variables if it is not defined in the `config/application.yml` configuration file.
-Typically developers are expected create a files containing configuration for particular databases, message brokers, keycloak etc. These scripts can either be called from the `~/.bashrc` script or manually run by the user if they are switching between environments.
+However for the vast majority of projects this is not required if the correct environment variables are configured.
+The build system will automatically copy `config/application.example.yml` to `config/application.yml` and attempt to derive additional configuration from environment variables.
+Developers are expected create bash scripts containing environment variable configuration for particular databases, message brokers, keycloak etc.
+These scripts can either be called from the `~/.bashrc` script or manually run by the user if they are switching between environments.

 i.e `~/.environments.d/common.local.sh` like: